pagkly/Zed/Investopedia3/Recharacterization Definition.md

 For example, if you converted in 2019, you would have had until Oct.
 15, 2020, to complete a recharacterization.
 You could also amend and submit a new tax return if you had already filed taxes for the conversion year.
 Upon recharacterization, you would need to wait until either 30 days or until the next calendar year (whichever was longer) to reconvert to a Roth IRA.1

-Filling out IRS [Form 8606](https://www.investopedia.com/terms/f/form-8606.asp) was required to perform a recharacterization.
-The IRS provided several resources on IRA recharacterizations, such as a [Form 8606 informational page](https://www.irs.gov/forms-pubs/about-form-8606), frequently asked questions on recharacterizations, and instructions for Form 8606.2
+Filling out IRS [[Form 8606]](https://www.investopedia.com/terms/f/form-8606.asp) was required to perform a recharacterization.
+The IRS provided several resources on IRA recharacterizations, such as a [[Form 8606 informational page]](https://www.irs.gov/forms-pubs/about-form-8606), frequently asked questions on recharacterizations, and instructions for Form 8606.2

 ## Recharacterization and Conversions